If you don’t get enough iron from the food you eat, your body’s iron stores become depleted. This can lead to low iron

 Vegetarians and vegans

-Iron in plant-based foods is not as easily absorbed as iron found in meat, so vegetarians and vegans may get too little iron from their diet.
+Iron in plant-based foods is not as easily absorbed by your body as iron found in meat, so vegetarians and vegans may get too little iron from their diet.
 Tell your doctor if you don't eat meat, so they can give you some advice about what to eat or refer you to a dietitian.
-A well-planned vegetarian diet can provide enough iron.
+However, a well-planned vegetarian diet can provide enough iron and eating foods containing vitamin C alongside iron-rich foods helps your body to absorb the iron more efficiently.

 If you follow a restrictive diet such as a diet where you avoid certain food groups or that can cause you to lose weight rapidly, you can become low in iron.

 Mild iron deficiency may cause no symptoms, or you may have symptoms such as lack of energy, difficulty concentrating or learning, headaches, irritability or be prone to infections.
 You may also find your nails break more easily or notice your hair is dryer or falling out.